doctea/drum2musocv/README.md

 Add more physical buttons to provide greater control over modes / LED for indication of mode?

+KiCad circuit / PCB / panel to integrate LEDs and outputs behind a panel

 ## Future plans / ideas

 More envelope stages (delay?)